Are you wondering why your art is not selling?

 If you think about the most successful artists today, you will soon recognize that they are successful because they are everywhere.

 Learn from the masters.
-Study what they are doing to build their brand and start developing some strategies that will make your artwork the talk of the day.
+Study what they are doing to build their brand and start developing some strategies that will make your artwork the day’s talk.

 Marketing Your Artwork

-Now that you understand the importance of self-promoting your art you will need some basic art marketing ideas to help get you started.
+Now that you understand the importance of self-promoting your art, you will need some basic art marketing ideas to help you start.

 Every business is unique and will require different marketing strategies, but here are a few that you can begin with.

-Artist Blog – To build a presence on the internet you will need to provide exceptionally high-quality content that will show your expertise in your niche.
-Your blog will be the engine that drives a tremendous amount of traffic to your artwork and should be the main focus of your marketing strategy.
+Artist Blog – To build a presence on the internet, you will need to provide exceptionally high-quality content that will show your niche expertise.

-Social Media – Social media sites are an excellent tool for business to build brand awareness, customer trust, and a loyal following.
-Start off with your favorite social media site first and make a daily presence.
+Social Media – Social media sites are an excellent tool for businesses to build brand awareness, customer trust, and a loyal following.
+Start with your favorite social media site first and make a daily presence.
 When you have that working for you, launch a different medium.

-Start building a presence on the major platforms like Facebook, Instagram, Twitter, YouTube, and Pinterest.
+Start building a presence on major platforms like Facebook, Instagram, Twitter, YouTube, and Pinterest.